 2. What types of properties do you specialize in?

 You'll want to find an agent who knows the area where you want to live well.
 Regulations and codes can vary widely between cities, towns and rural areas.
 Knowledge of these is vital when it comes to matching you with the right property.
+Regulations on Brentwood homes for sale could be completely different from regulations on Gallatin listings.

 Pay attention, too, to the way that a real estate professional brands him or herself on social media.
 You can glean a great deal of information via this method and weed out those that focus only on houses when you want to purchase a condo, for example.